Binding (linguistics): Function (rank)

 The approach based on rank does not require a particular configurational relationship to hold between a reflexive pronoun and its antecedent.
 In other words, it makes no prediction in this case, and hence does not make an incorrect prediction.
 The reflexive pronoun himself is embedded within the subject noun phrase, which means that it is not the subject and hence does not outrank the object Larry.

 A theory of binding that acknowledges both linear order and rank can at least begin to predict many of the marginal readings.
+(Note: Langacker's study (1969), which is one of the earliest explorations of binding phenomena, combined two factors to predict binding possibilities.
+Hence the concept that a combination of factors influences binding data has a long tradition.)
 When both linear order and rank combine, acceptability judgments are robust, e.g.

 a.
 Barbara_{i} hopes that she_{i} will be promoted. – Linear order and rank combine to make the indicated reading easily possible.

 b. *She_{i} hopes that Barbara_{i} will be promoted. – Linear order and rank combine to make the indicated reading impossible.

 a.
 Bill's_{i} grade upset him_{i}. – Linear order alone makes the indicated reading possible; rank is not involved.

 b. ^{?}His_{i} grade upset Bill_{i}. – Linear order alone makes the indicated reading unlikely; rank is not involved.

 This ability to address marginal readings is something that an approach combining linear order and rank can accomplish, whereas an approach that acknowledges only c-command cannot do the same.

-The traditional binding theory: Conditions A, B, and C
+Traditional binding theory: Conditions A, B, and C

-The exploration of binding phenomena got started in the 1970s and interest peaked in the 1980s with Government and Binding Theory, a grammar framework in the tradition of generative syntax that is still prominent today.
+The exploration of binding phenomena began in the 1970s and interest peaked in the 1980s with Government and Binding Theory, a grammar framework in the tradition of generative syntax that is still prominent today.
+(Note: For presentations of the traditional binding theory, see for instance Radford (2004:85ff) and Carnie (2013:147ff.).)
 The theory of binding that became widespread at that time serves now merely as reference point (since it is no longer believed to be correct).
 This theory distinguishes between 3 different binding conditions: A, B, and C. The theory classifies nominals according to two features, [±anaphor] and [±pronominal], which are binary.
 The binding characteristics of a nominal are determined by the values of these features, either plus or minus.
 Thus, a nominal that is [-anaphor, -pronominal] is an R-expression (referring expression), such as a common noun or a proper name.
 A nominal that is [-anaphor, +pronominal] is a pronoun, such as he or they, and a nominal that is [+anaphor, -pronominal] is a reflexive pronoun, such as himself or themselves.
 Note that the term anaphor here is being used in a specialized sense; it essentially means "reflexive".
 This meaning is specific to the Government and Binding framework and has not spread beyond this framework.
+(Note: Most syntax textbooks on generative grammar use the term in this way.
+See for instance Carnie (2013:148).)

 Based on the classifications according to these two features, three conditions are formulated: